 In a commercial bakery oven, the baker is still going to have to deal with distribution challenges when it comes to heat.
 In the trade, they are referred to as heat spots.
 Similar to the issues found in low-cost ovens, but can also occur in smaller areas.
 These areas form heat pockets as well as areas of low heat.
 Heat spots can occur in recurring places even without a fan, the hot air circulates regardless.
 It can bounce off the products inside causing hot and cold spots to appear.

-To counteract heat distribution issues during bread baking here’s a few pro tips that can help remove or reduce the issue:
+To counteract heat distribution issues during bread baking here are a few pro-tips that can help remove or reduce the issue:

 Hi, I’m Gareth Busby, a baker, bread baking coach and college lecturer.
 I’m here to help you make better bread and learn about the baking industry.

 Suite 2646 Unit 3A,